 There is no question that America is a global leader in health care from breakthrough medical devices, to novel new cancer treatments, and everything in between.
 However, the future of health care in America has been put at risk by proposals that would put your health care in the hands of Washington bureaucrats.
 A single-payer, Medicare for All approach is not the answer.

-At its core, our system is about American families having the ability to choose the plan that best meets their needs.
+I believe health care decisions should remain between patients and their doctors, not government bureaucrats.
+Families deserve choices when selecting health care coverage and treatment options that best meet their individual needs.
 We also need to make sure we continue to create new treatments that help all Americans live longer, healthier lives.

-As a member of the House Appropriations Committee, I have voted in support of record funding at the National Institutes of Health to increase research into cures and treatments for cancer, Parkinson’s, and Alzheimer’s.
+As the only Michigan member of the House Appropriations Committee, I have voted in support of record funding at the National Institutes of Health to increase research into cures and treatments for cancer, Parkinson’s, and Alzheimer’s.
 Many have lost family members to these horrible diseases and it is my hope that we will get closer to cures, so Michigan families have more time with their loved ones.

-Finally, I voted for Right-To-Try legislation.
+I supported Right-To-Try legislation that President Trump signed into law.
 This legislation offers hope for terminal patients and allows them to try experimental treatments instead of waiting for years for bureaucrats to approve new drugs.

 We can accomplish the kind of health care reform the American people want without having a government takeover of our system and without forcing citizens into a one-size-fits-all healthcare system.